Curriculum

 • Code Reusability — The common Java code can be used with multiple object types.

-• Compile-Time Safety — Java checks the generics code at the compile time against errors instead of at runtime.
+• Compile-Time Safety — Java checks the generics code at compile time against errors instead of at runtime.

-• Type Safety — We can restrict adding unnecessary data
+• Type Safety — We can restrict adding unnecessary data.

-• Usage in Collections — Collections need object types to deal with data
+• Usage in Collections — Collections need object types to deal with data.

 Generics enable stronger type checks at compile time and can be used to develop robust and reusable code components.

-3. Need of Generics
+3. What is the Need for Generics

 Create a class NumberPrinter for Printing Numbers